chetanverma16/circle-theme/README.md

 # React + Tailwind = ❤️

-## A Powerful theme for powerful businesses for free 💸.
+## A Powerful theme for powerful Thinkers for free 💸.

 To view a live example, **[click here](https://circletheme.netlify.app/)**.